NoahZinsmeister/ERC-1484/best-practices/DID-Method.md

 ### Delete (Revoke)

 Revoking the DID can be supported by executing a `triggerPoisonPill` function in the smart contract.
-This will remove the `EIN's` `Associated Addresses` and `Providers` code from the `IdentityRegistry ERC 1484 contract`, effectively marking the DID as revoked.
+This will effectively mark the DID as revoked.

 `function triggerPoisonPill(uint ein, address[] firstChunk, address[] lastChunk, bool clearResolvers) public;`